RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 * One of the children returns `NodeStatus.SUCCESS`, in which case the `Fallback` node succeeds, or
 * All of the children return `NodeStatus.FAILURE`, in which case the `Fallback` node fails.

 You can compare this with the description of `Sequence` nodes to see that `Fallback` and `Sequence` are "conjugate" or "dual" to each other in some sense.
-Intuitively, a `Fallback` node is "trying" its children in order until one of them works.
-So one way you can think of `Fallback` is that it provides a way to implement contingent behaviors in the presence of failure.
+Intuitively, a `Fallback` node is "trying" its children in order from left to right until one of them works.
+So one way you can think of `Fallback` is that it provides a mechanism to implement contingent behaviors in the presence of failure.
 But failure should be understood very broadly in the context of behavior trees: often in this context `SUCCESS` and `FAILURE` are taken as synonyms for `True` and `False`, so that failure doesn't necessarily represent an exceptional or even adverse state in a behavior tree.

 In an _implicit sequence_, instead of executing a sequence of tasks "A -> B -> C", we attach a predicate to each task that returns `True` if and only if it is currently appropriate to execute that task.
 We then query these predicates in **reverse order**, which looks something like: